e271828e/Flight.jl/docs/notes/design/framework_design.md

 `Cessna172X{K, A}` shape.
 Alongside it, well-known declarations:
 `connections(::A)` (mandatory, even when empty), `exports(::A)`, `rates(::A)`.

+**Container children (v0.23).** A field whose type is a `Tuple` or `NamedTuple` with *every* element `<: AbstractComponent` contributes its elements as children, path-named `"field/1"…"field/N"` (tuples) or `"field/key"` (NamedTuples), declaration order governing layout.
+Containers are **transparent grouping, not assemblies**: no contract, no `connections`, no rate scope, no existence beyond the path segment — the elements are children *of the parent*, whose `connections`/`exports`/`rates` address them by element name; anything wanting its own wiring or faces declares itself an assembly.
+The payoff is parametric composition: `struct Formation{NT <:
+NamedTuple}; aircraft::NT; … end` holds any roster — size, names, mixed aircraft types — per instantiation, with the declaration bodies generating wires by comprehension over the keys (the arity-via-computed-contracts pattern, §6's `SumJunction{W, N}`, at structure scale); §16.9's swarm worlds and `at("aircraft/red", problem)` mounting consume it directly.
+Rules: a container mixing component and non-component elements is a build error in this section's did-you-mean family (all-component = children;
+zero-component = inert parameter data); containers of containers are rejected in the first cut (deeper grouping is what assemblies are for);
+empty containers are legal (zero children — parametric code needs no special case); abstract element types follow the same concreteness discipline as plain fields (directly concrete or via type-parameter bounds, §13.8's generic holding). `rates` needs no rule change: element names are immediate child names, hence legal keys; the bare field name is sugar for a uniform `K` across all elements.

 **The builder is rejected** (`Assembly()` + `add!`/`connect!`, the early-sketch spelling): the type you dispatch on and the recipe that defines its structure become two artifacts with nothing tying them together — §13.1's drift disease at